Skagit Valley Tulip Festival is a Sight to Behold

 ![]() |

 There are many other fields to explore along the valley.
-Another favorite is the 50-acre large RoozenGaarde, the largest of the Skagit Vallery tulip gardens, which features tens of millions of tulips in varying colors.
+Another favorite is the 50-acre RoozenGaarde, the largest of the Skagit Valley tulip gardens, which features tens of millions of tulips in a variety of colors.
 You can explore a map of the area where all the fields are listed by flower variety.
-There are there are typically plenty of activities, too, such a trolly rides and kite shows.
-Don't forget to stop for a snack at one of the food booths or purchase some gifts and grab a print of this year's poster.
+There are typically plenty of activities, too, such as trolley rides and kite shows.
+Don't forget to stop for a snack at one of the food booths, purchase some gifts, and grab a print of this year's poster.
 Every year, the poster is designed by a new artist and reproduced on postcards, magnets, hand towels, and more.

 Getting There & How to Prepare